Snow and Ice Removal

 - Do not park on sidewalks.
 Allow room for sidewalk plows to clear the sidewalk in front of your residence.
-If you have a short driveway, pull in enough to allow sidewalk plows room to cross your driveway.
+If you ave a short driveway, pull in enough to allow the sidewalk plows to cross your driveway.

 - Place your trash and recycling at the end of your driveway in a location that prevents both the sidewalk plow and the street plow from knocking it over.
 Do not place your trash and recycling on top of snow banks.

-- Allow snow plows plenty of room to operate.
-Plow trucks with wing plows require a wide area, and often need to encroach onto the oncoming lane.
+- Give snow plows plenty of room to operate.
+Plow trucks with wing plows are wide, and often encroach into the oncoming lane.
 Also, do not follow plow trucks too closely.
 They often need to back up as they clear their route.

 - Do not snow blow into the public right of way.

 - Do not plow snow from a driveway across a public right of way.

 Public Sand Pile